-After months of rumors, it's finally official: Downton Abbey is heading to the big screen.
+After months-nay, years of rumors-it's finally official: Downton Abbey is heading to the big screen.
 (We'll pause a moment while you let that news sink in.)

 "Since the series ended, fans of Downton have long been waiting for the Crawley family’s next chapter," Focus chairman Peter Kujawski said in a statement in early July 2018.
 "We’re thrilled to join this incredible group of filmmakers, actors and craftspeople, led by Julian Fellowes and Gareth Neame, in bringing back the world of Downton to the big screen."

 Here's everything we know so far about the project: